mitogen-hq/mitogen/tests/image_prep/README.md

 See ../README.md for a (mostly) description of the accounts created.

 ## Building the containers

 ``./build_docker_images.sh``

+Requires Ansible 2.3.x.x in order to target CentOS 5

 ## Preparing an OS X box